anae/Drope/README.md

-The idea was: create a smart, efficiant, intuitive, software able on your computer and on your browser.
+The idea was: create a smart, efficient, intuitive, software able on your computer and on your browser.
 With our software you gonna be able to synchronise your group works infos automaticly without have to think about anything.